summa-tx/riemann/README.md

 Riemann is a **dependency-free Python3** library for creating **bitcoin-style transactions**.
 It is compatible with many chains and **supports SegWit**.

-Riemann aims to make it easy to create application-specific Bitcoin transactions.
+Riemann aims to make it easy to create application-specific transactions.
 It serializes and unserializes scripts from human-readable strings.
 It contains a complete toolbox for transaction construction, as well as built-in support for ~20 live networks and ~40 testnet or regtest nets.

 Riemann is NOT a wallet.
 It does NOT handle keys or create signatures.
 Riemann is NOT a protocol or RPC implementation.
 Riemann does NOT communicate with anything.
 Ever.
 Riemann is NOT a Script VM.
 Riemann does NOT check the validity of your scriptsigs.